 Mount Sunapee has installed security cameras inside and outside of our base lodges and maintenance buildings to provide surveillance of the premises, internally and externally.
-For each of the past four (4) years, additional security cameras have been added for security purposes.
+Additional security cameras have been added recently to enhance our security efforts.

 Mount Sunapee's security priorities are specified under the following headings: